 - The loan agreement can change, and without consultation.
 This means there may not always be a wipeout clause, interest rates may rise and salary thresholds may change.

-- For now, you owe the UK Government – but there’s no guarantee the loan book won’t be sold to a private company or even another country, and on what terms, in the future.
+- For now, you owe the UK Government, but there’s no guarantee the loan book won’t be sold to a private company or even another country, nor on what terms, in the future.

 - If lots of existing loans go unpaid, the subsequent burden on national debt could make it more likely that terms are changed or that early repayments are enforced.